eclipse-kuksa/kuksa-hardware/sw_doc/configure_raspberryos.md

 To enable the camera port you need to download https://datasheets.raspberrypi.com/cmio/dt-blob-cam1.bin and rename it to `dt-blob.bin` and put it into your /boot partition.

-If you have already booted the OS you can acheive it by typing
+If you have already booted the OS you can achieve it by typing

 ```
 sudo wget https://datasheets.raspberrypi.com/cmio/dt-blob-cam1.bin -O /boot/dt-blob.bin